 Mihir Garh Wedding // Kish & Kush

 So how did I find myself in the desert at 3am in the middle of December, covered in sand, watching an eclectic group of people who’d flown in from all over the world, celebrating with the couple at the heart of all this, Kish and Kush?
 It started with me getting a Whatsapp message that read ”after about 6 months of searching, I have finally found you.
 You completely encompass everything that I was looking for in terms of style and approach to wedding photography.”
-And thus, my conversation with Kish began, and 6 months later, I was on a plane to India.
-Along for the ride was great friend and ace photographer, Matt Tyler , who came along to second shoot for me, videographer Richard Leng who I’ve had the pleasure of working alongside before (if you’re after discreet, cinematic and breathtakingly beautiful video of your day, Richard is your guy), and Dave Mulligan, Kish & Kush’s favourite London bartender and Poitín pusher, who they’d asked to come out and run the drinks side of things for all the various events.
+And thus, my conversation with Kish began and, 6 months later, I was on a plane to India.
+Along for the ride was great friend and ace photographer, Matt Tyler , who came along to second shoot for me, videographer Richard Leng who I’ve had the pleasure of working alongside before (if you’re after discreet, cinematic and breathtakingly beautiful video of your day, Richard is your guy).
+The last memebr of their dream team was Dave Mulligan, Kish & Kush’s favourite London bartender and Poitín pusher, who they’d asked to come out and run the drinks side of things for all the various events.

 Kish and Kush wanted purely documentary coverage of their wedding and gave us total free reign to document it as we saw it.
 They were a dream to work with and made us so welcome; before the wedding, once we were there and even making sure our epic journey back to the UK was as comfortable and smooth as possible.
 Their Mihir Garh wedding was an incredible experience, and one I won’t forget in a hurry!